 Practical Examples Of Cause And Effect Analysis In Action

-A cause and effect analysis is a systematic approach used to identify, explore, and display the possible causes of a specific problem or effect.
+A cause-and-effect analysis systematically identifies, explores, and displays the possible causes of a specific problem or effect.

 It is a critical tool in problem-solving and decision-making processes, particularly in the workplace.